yellicode/csharp-extension/docs/api.md

 Defines the class features to write.
 The default is InterfaceFeatures.All.
 ### InterfaceOptions.inherits: string
 Any additional interface names that the interface should inherit from.
-### InterfaceOptions.noPartial: boolean
+### InterfaceOptions.isPartial: boolean
-Indicates if the "partial" prefix must be omitted.
-The default is false.
+Indicates if the interface must be prefixed with the "partial" keyword.

 ## <a name="method-features"></a> MethodFeatures enumeration